 - Bench Dip: 3 sets of 8

 - Wide-Grip Lat Pulldown: 3 sets of 8

 - Alternating Dumbbell Curl: 3 sets of 8

 - Seated Cable Row: 3 sets of 8

 Workout 3(Legs, Shoulders, & Abs)

-Weight lifting is an important part of building muscle and keeping weight in a healthy range.
+Weightlifting is important for building muscle and keeping weight in a healthy range.
 The body needs weight training as part of a normal, healthy exercise program.
 The key to getting started is taking time to learn as much as possible and then starting the exercises slowly to build a long-lasting habit.
 Make sure to have a quality plan to keep you motivated!

-Here at WeightTraining.com, we want to see potential turn into muscle.
+Here at Exercise.com, we want to see potential turn into muscle.
 If you’re new to the gym, don’t let inexperience or intimidation stop you from getting a more active, healthy lifestyle.
-Use our forums and workout logging to stay motivated and start one of our workout plans to get where you want to be.
+Use our forums and workout logging to stay motivated and sign up for our PRO Annual Plan to get where you want to be.
 Get started today!